Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 OpenSSL is an open-source implementation of the SSL/TLS protocols written in C and distributed as two shared libraries.

 The first library is generally referred to as the cryptographic library and includes a rich set of cryptographic primitives.
 Examples of cryptographic primitives are message digests, symmetric ciphers, public/private key algorithms, and secure random number generators.
-This shared library is used by VA Smalltalk's Cryptographic Support feature.
+This shared library is used by VAST/VA Smalltalk's Cryptographic Support feature.

 For Windows: